![]() |

 For solo travellers on a tight budget, a couchette is fine, you get a flat bunk in a safely lockable compartment and can sleep just as well as in a sleeper.
 Never travel in just a seat, it's a false economy, always book a couchette or sleeper on a night train for both comfort and security.

-For families, a couchette compartment is the ideal choice, you're all together in one compartment and can have a blast - bring a bottle of wine for mum & dad.
-Paying more for two separate 2-berth compartments in the sleeping-car probably isn't worth it (unless you've older kids and mum & dad want a break!).
+For families, a couchette compartment is the ideal choice, you're all together in one compartment and can have a blast.
+Paying more for two separate 2-berth compartments in the sleeping-car probably isn't worth it, unless you've older kids and mum & dad want a break!

 There are no 4-berth couchettes on this train so for sole occupancy of a 6-berth for 4 or 5 people, either pay the 'whole compartment' price or buy 6 tickets (by adding one or two phantom children to the booking), whichever is cheaper.